-BUSN 2053 Funding Entrepreneurial Ventures

-Prerequisites: BUSN 1433 Principles of Accounting II and BUSN 2033 Legal Environment of Business.
+BUSN 2053 Funding Entrepreneurial Ventures 3 credits 3 class hours F/S Prerequisites: BUSN 1433 Principles of Accounting II and BUSN 2033 Legal Environment of Business.
 A course designed to teach the students the various types of funding mechanisms available to the entrepreneurial company and the importance of selecting the proper funding method.

-BUSN 2113 Principles of Management

-Prerequisite: BUSN 1103 Introduction to Business.
+BUSN 2113 Principles of Management S 3 credits 3 class hours Prerequisite: BUSN 1103 Introduction to Business.
 This course analyzes various elements necessary for managerial action, the importance of management, and various functions performed by managers, including planning, staffing, organizing, directing, and controlling.

-BUSN 2123 Introduction to E-Business

-Prerequisite: BUSN 1103 Introduction to Business.
+Introduction to E-Business F BUSN 2123 3 credits 3 class hours Prerequisite: BUSN 1103 Introduction to Business.
 This course is designed to give students a broad overview of electronic commerce in a global economy, with an emphasis on Internet retailing, business-to-business e-commerce, and the legal and ethical ramifications of conducting business online.
 May be replaced by COMP 2003 Keyboarding for Professionals for Application Specialist students.

-BUSN 2133 Introduction to Project Management 3 credits 3 class hours F/S

-Prerequisite: Approval of Academic Advisor.
+F/S BUSN 2133 Introduction to Project Management 3 credits 3 class hours Prerequisite: Approval of Academic Advisor.
 Students should be in their last semester of enrollment.
 Designed as a concluding learning experience, this course builds upon previous skills and knowledge.
 Students learn the principles, concepts, tools, and techniques of project management to improve performance and overall organizational effectiveness.
 Students will use project management software and apply techniques such as C.P.M. and P.E.R.T. to planning, scheduling, decision support, and tracking.

-BUSN 2143 Business Logistics

-Prerequisites: BUSN 1103 Introduction to Business and DMTH 1083 Intermediate Algebra or equivalent.
+3 class hours F BUSN 2143 Business Logistics 3 credits Prerequisites: BUSN 1103 Introduction to Business and DMTH 1083 Intermediate Algebra or equivalent.
 This course presents the importance of the field of business logistics to the successful management of supply chains in the service and manufacturing industries.
 Techniques for improving production, measuring productivity and customer service, planning and managing the resources of the enterprise, managing and properly deploying inventory, fulfilling customer requirements, selecting and utilizing the appropriate form of transportation, accessing the "after-market" support requirements, applying the concepts of continuous process improvement to logistics, and budget preparation and performance tracking are discussed and demonstrated.